 The Sept 1885 the Watchtower Society (known today as "JW.ORG") took the position that joining the YMCA is wrong.
 They said, '“Alas for the Bible-rearing practiced in the Y. M. C. Associations!
 They are completely under the control of the sectarians, by whom they are supported.
 Though professedly non-sectarian, professedly controlled by no creed but the Bible, they are more creed-bound than others, since they are bound by all the popular creeds.”'—P. 6.

 Later the underlying religious purpose and interfaith efforts of the YMCA was mentioned in the September 1964 issue of Kingdom Ministry, - a publication used by Jehovah’s Witnesses at their meetings.

 JW's believe all churches and governments are part of Satan's organization.
 Therefore involvement with any Christian organization such as the YMCA would be 'apostasy'.
-Since 1925 WBTS has been giving JW's only two choices, - the wT organization or Satan's organization.
+Since 1925 WBTS has been giving JW's only two choices, - the Watchtower organization or Satan's organization.

 Question From Readers: 'Is it true that for religious reasons Jehovah’s Witnesses may not become members of the YMCA (Young Men’s Christian Association)?'

 Answer: 'Yes, that is so.
 We have long recognized that the YMCA, though not being a church as such, is definitely aligned with the religious organizations of Christendom in efforts to promote interfaith.' ...